earthjs/earthjs/README.md

 * countryTooltipPlugin

 ## Quick Start
-This sample need to run on the webserver, you can install [nodejs web-server](https://www.npmjs.com/package/http-server).
+This sample need to run on the webserver, you can use [nodejs web-server](https://www.npmjs.com/package/http-server) or [python simple http server](http://2ality.com/2014/06/simple-http-server.html).
 ```html
 <html>
 <head>